MetazoaPhylogenomicsLab/Garcia_Vernet_et_al_2024_Flatworm_toxin_evolution/README.md

 ## Content of this Github

-**1. Transcriptomic metrics** Contains the metrics of the transcriptome assemblies, the general pipeline followed in this study and the intermediate files.
+**1. Transcriptomic (metrics & results)** Contains the metrics of the transcriptome assemblies, the general pipeline followed in this study and the intermediate files.

 **2. Toxins predictions** Outputs with the different predictions for Obama nungara (ONUN) and Schmidtea mediterranea (SMED).
 It includes the predictions provided by the two softwares applied (ToxinPred2 and Toxify), a list with the common toxins, the output of SignalP and the final list of secreted toxins.